zcoo/fluss/website/docs/table-design/table-types/pk-table/index.md

  limitations under the License.
 -->

-# PrimaryKey Table
+# Primary Key Table

 ## Basic Concept

-PrimaryKey Table in Fluss ensure the uniqueness of the specified primary key and supports `INSERT`, `UPDATE`, and `DELETE` operations.
+Primary Key Table in Fluss ensures the uniqueness of the specified primary key and supports `INSERT`, `UPDATE`, and `DELETE` operations.

-A PrimaryKey Table is created by specifying a `PRIMARY KEY` clause in the `CREATE TABLE` statement.
-For example, the following Flink SQL statement creates a PrimaryKey Table with `shop_id` and `user_id` as the primary key and distributes the data into 4 buckets:
+A Primary Key Table is created by specifying a `PRIMARY KEY` clause in the `CREATE TABLE` statement.
+For example, the following Flink SQL statement creates a Primary Key Table with `shop_id` and `user_id` as the primary key and distributes the data into 4 buckets:

 ```sql title="Flink SQL"